 I’ll leave you with a few some mistakes to avoid…

 - Fishing with mackerel feathers over rough ground, so you limit the species you’re likely to catch and lose tackle to snags all the time.

 - Using a rod that’s too heavy, so you aren’t able to easily detect where the bottom is and spend the whole session in snags.

 - Using thick monofilament line that tangles easily and makes it impossible to fish with lighter lures

 - Using lures with hooks that are too large even when you aren’t having any luck catching bass or larger pollack

 - Fishing with weights over 1oz/28g, so that your lure falls quickly into the kelp and you are forced to retrieve quickly to keep it up.
 This prevents you from trying other retrieval styles. (this is less relevant at very deep water marks).

-- If you are using cheaper or more old school fishing kit, your best bet is to float fish rather than fish with lures, or else stick with mackerel feathers but seek out areas of sandy ground to avoid snags.
+- If you are using a cheaper or more old-school fishing kit, your best bet is to float fish rather than fish with lures, or else stick with mackerel feathers but seek out areas of sandy ground to avoid snags.